Workload Automation CA 7 Edition r12.0/12.1 Hot and Stable Backup and Recovery Procedures

 Issue/Introduction

-For CA Workload Automation CA 7 Edition, use the CA Datacom DBUTLTY BACKUP command to back up the database.
-If a restore is required, use the CA Datacom DBUTLTY LOAD command.
-CA Datacom supports many types of backups, with each type suited for a different purpose.
+For CA Workload Automation CA 7 Edition, use the Datacom DBUTLTY BACKUP command to back up the database.
+If a restore is required, use the Datacom DBUTLTY LOAD command.
+Datacom supports many types of backups, with each type suited for a different purpose.
 For CA 7, the backups are known as Stable Backup and Hot Backup.

 Resolution